mrkkrp/req/README.md

 What does the phrase “easy-to-use” mean?
 It means that the library is designed to be beginner-friendly so it's simple to add to your monad stack, intuitive to work with, well-documented, and does not get in your way.
-Doing HTTP requests is a common task and a Haskell library for this should be very approachable and clear to beginners, thus certain compromises were made.
+Doing HTTP requests is a common task and Haskell library for this should be very approachable and clear to beginners, thus certain compromises were made.
 For example, one cannot currently modify `ManagerSettings` of the default manager because the library always uses the same implicit global manager for